e-caste/study-planner/README.md

 - `pip install -r requirements-dev.txt`
 - `python main.py`

-On GNU/Linux you need to install `libmediainfo-dev` with your distribution's package manager.
+On GNU/Linux you need to install `gcc`, `libxcb-xinerama0`, and `libmediainfo-dev` with your distribution's package manager.

 ### Credits